WEHIGenomicsRnD/celseq-sample-sheet-generator/README.md

 If you encounter issues, ensure you have the latest versions of R and RStudio.
 For permission errors, run RStudio as an administrator or use sudo on Linux/MacOS.

 Windows users may need to manually configure environments and dependencies due to package conflicts.

+## Sister Repository
+Please note that the R Shiny components of this codebase was migrated from the [`Genomics-Metadata-Multiplexing (GMM)`](https://github.com/WEHI-ResearchComputing/Genomics-Metadata-Multiplexing) repository.

 ## Acknowledgements
 We extend our gratitude to all contributors to the Genomics Metadata Multiplexing project.
 For a complete list of contributors, please visit the [Contributors](https://github.com/WEHI-ResearchComputing/Genomics-Metadata-Multiplexing/wiki/Contributors) wiki page.